teambit/docs/docs/building-with-bit/component/exporting.md

   },
 ```

 The `defaultScope` field suggests it can be overridden.
-To learn about setting different scopes for different sets of components in your workspace, [see here.](TODO)
+To learn about setting different scopes for different sets of components in your workspace.
 ### Scope on bit.dev

 To host components on [Bit.dev](https://bit.dev), [create a scope](https://bit.dev/~create-collection) (or "collection").